 The MAC is an open-access learning center located in the center of campus that has 120+ mentors and tutors ready to help support your student’s work in their mathematics courses.
-Think of the MAC as place where your student can gain second-access to content, where they can work with others in the same courses they are in, and a place to hang out and feel good about learning.
+Think of the MAC as place where your student can gain second-access to content and can work with others in the same courses they are in.
 Visit mac.iupui.edu for more information.

 Students can gain training on critical software and tech related to their academic and career interests at no cost, from UITS IT Training.
 Visit ittraining.iu.edu for more information on training options, ways to earn certificates, and high-quality training providers available.
 For more information, email firstname.lastname@example.org or call at (317) 274-7383.